Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Introduction

-Recursive polynomial expansion approaches (RPE) rely on the key idea that constructing a density matrix (projector matrix corresponding to $N$ smallest eigenvectors) suffices to compute ground-state electronic structure in DFT at zero-temperature without the necessity of knowing explicit eigenvalues and eigenvectors.
-These RPE approaches ~\cite{fink2021,RFOE3,RFOE10,ARFOE1,TRFOE4,TRFOE2} have been explored in the past for conducting ground-state DFT calculations using atomic-orbital basis.
-However, the computational efficiency, scaling and energy efficiency of these approaches have not been explored in comparison to subspace diagonalization procedures for their use in iteration orthogonal projection methods on multinode CPU and GPU architectures.
-The evolving computing architectures in today's exascale era place a heavy emphasis on scalable methodologies with a focus on reduced data movement and increased arithmetic intensity, with an equal emphasis on using energy-efficient algorithms.
-The current work assumes significance in this regard and is useful for solving large-scale eigenvalue problems arising from the discretization of DFT using systematically convergent basis sets employing IOP methods.
-To this end, the key contributions of our current work, as described in the subsequent sections, include -- (a) efficient implementation strategies of various recursive polynomial expansion (RPE) techniques based on Fermi-operator expansion on both multinode CPU and GPU architectures for both zero-temperature case and the finite-temperature case of Fermi-dirac smearing of the occupancy function (b) design of mixed precision strategies in conjunction with RPE to reduce compute and data access costs (c) assessing accuracy, scaling efficiency and energy efficiency of the proposed implementation procedures by comparing it with explicit diagonalization algorithms provided by state-of-the-art ELPA library \cite{ELPA}.
+Recursive polynomial expansion approaches (RPE) rely on the key idea that constructing a density matrix (projector matrix corresponding to $N$ smallest eigenvectors) suffices to compute ground-state electronic structure in DFT at zero-temperature without the necessity of computing explicit eigenvalues and eigenvectors.
+In the past, RPE approaches \cite{RFOE3,ARFOE3,TRFOE4,TRFOE2} have been used for ground-state DFT calculations with atomic-orbital basis.
+Most of these methods aimed to achieve linear scaling complexity using sparse-matrix algebra employing numerical thresholds.
+Further, these recursive expansion schemes have also been shown to achieve high throughput performance using dense matrix algebra\cite{gpurfoe2012} on a single Nvidia M2070 GPU, compared to traditional diagonalisation approaches.
+More recently, the computational structure of RPE approaches has been leveraged in the form of a deep neural network architecture\cite{Fink2021April} to take advantage of tensor cores in Nvidia A100 GPUs.
+These techniques have been applied for \emph{ab initio} molecular dynamics \cite{Fink2021Oct} and quantum response calculations \cite{Fink2022} using atomic-orbital basis sets.
+Furthermore, Google's tensor processing units (TPUs) have been successfully used for large-scale DFT calculations \cite{PedersonTPU} employing density matrix purification approaches, which are similar in spirit to RPE and involve dense matrix-matrix multiplications\cn.
+However, to the best of our knowledge, computational efficiency, scaling behaviour on distributed systems and energy efficiency of these RPE approaches have not been explored compared to subspace diagonalization procedures for their use in iterative orthogonal projection methods on multi-node CPU and GPU architectures.
+The evolving computing architectures in today's exascale era demand scalable methodologies focusing on reduced data movement and increased arithmetic intensity on massively parallel computing architectures, with an equal emphasis on employing energy-efficient algorithms.
+The current work exploring recursive polynomial expansion approaches as an alternative to subspace diagonalization is towards this direction, enabling large-scale eigenvalue problems arising from the discretization of DFT problem using systematically convergent basis sets employing IOP methods.
+To this end, the key contributions of our current work, as described in the subsequent sections, include -- (a) efficient implementation strategies of various recursive polynomial expansion (RPE) techniques based on Fermi-operator expansion on both multi-node CPU and GPU architectures for both zero-temperature case, and the finite-temperature case of Fermi-Dirac smearing of the occupancy function, (b) mixed precision strategies in conjunction with RPE to reduce compute and data access costs, (c) assessing accuracy, computational efficiency, parallel scaling behaviour and energy efficiency of the proposed implementation procedures by comparing with explicit diagonalization algorithms provided by state-of-the-art ELPA library \cite{ELPA, ELPA2}.